nachiketashunya/Amazon-ML-Challenge-2024/README.md

 2. Preprocess train data `preprocess_train.py`
 3. Creating JSON for finetuning with LLaMA-Factory `dataprep.py`
 4. Follow guidelines given in docs of LLaMA-Factory to register our dataset.
 (Refer `data/example.json`)
 5. For finetuning follow `finetune.ipynb`.
-Settings for finetuning will registered using WebUI.
+Settings for finetuning will be registered using WebUI.

 # Inferencing of Finetuned Model
 1. Run `inference.py`